catseye/Robin/doc/Style.markdown

     same arguments *and* the same set of incoming messages.

   * Ends with `!`: this function may send and receive messages.

+  For the nonce, I'm going to go with `!` indicating that the macro may have side-effects.
+However, this should ultimately be handled at a more semantic level.
+Functions should be able to be defined as not having side-effects, and the function-definition macro should check this is the case (i.e. that the function never calls anything [which calls anything] which may have side-effects), and certain call sites should not allow functions to be called which may have side-effects.

 * Multiple arguments: still working this out too.
 When you have a commutative, associative binary operator, you often want to be able